craftcms/commerce/docs/transaction-model.md

 # Transaction Model

-Order Transactions are the payment history of an order.
+Transactions record the payment history of an order.

-A transaction can be of a certain type and status, and contain information relevant to the payment and communication to the 3rd party payment gateway.
+A transaction can be of a certain type and status, and contain information relevant to the payment and communication to the third party payment gateway.

 ### id